Funded play and childcare places for 2 year olds

 Further information is available in the following sections:

-Your 2-year-old can get free childcare if you live in England and get any of the following benefits:
+Your 2-year-old can get 15 hours of free childcare (increasing to 30 hours from September 2025) if you live in England and meet the following criteria:

 You may have to pay for extra costs like meals, nappies or trips.